Remarks by Dr. Mitchell Katz

 Welcome and thank you for coming.

-I am Mitch Katz, President and CEO of NYC Health + Hospitals, and I’m delighted to be here at NYC Health + Hospitals/Kings County, one of the oldest public hospitals in our health system, which has been proudly serving this community for more than 180 years.
+I am Mitch Katz, President and CEO of NYC Health + Hospitals, and I’m delighted to be here at NYC Health + Hospitals/Sea View, one of our top ranked post -acute care facilities in the City.
 On behalf of myself, our Board of Directors, our executive staff and workforce, thank you for attending this annual public meeting.
 We are deeply appreciative of the commitment to public health care that you are demonstrating by being here tonight, and we look forward to hearing your comments and concerns about the current and future state of New York City’s essential public health care delivery system.

-This is my first annual public hearing in Brooklyn and I want to take this opportunity to report on some of the progress made last year, and highlight my vision for the future success that we will achieve together.
+This is my first annual public hearing in Staten Island and I want to take this opportunity to report on some of the progress made last year, and highlight my vision for the future success that we will achieve together.

 I am a Brooklyn boy, a product of the New York City public school system.
 Growing up my family received their care at Coney Island Hospital and Kings County Hospital, so I know how critical public hospitals are to the well-being of families and their communities.

 At heart, I am a primary care doctor.
-I will begin my New York City medical practice as an outpatient doctor at our community health center on the Lower East Side in June.
-I will also work as an inpatient doctor at all of our hospitals on a rotating basis, including our two hospitals here in Brooklyn.
+I will begin my New York City medical practice as an outpatient doctor at our community health center on the Lower East Side as soon as the privileging process is complete.
+I will also work as an inpatient doctor at all our hospitals on a rotating basis, including our two hospitals here in Queens.
 I love public hospitals and clinics and the people who work in them and the patients who come to them.